IvanIvanoff/MemoryAllocator/readme.md

 **How to use it:**
 > 1. Include the header
 >>#include "~path/MemoryManager.h"
-> 2. Create an object of the MemoryManager class using one of the constructors
+> 2. Create an object of the MemoryManager class using one of the constructors of the class
 > **MemoryManager myManager(10*1024)** The constructor of MemoryManager takes 0 or 1 parameters - the size of the data pool in bytes.
 By default it is 4KB.
-> 3. Use the **myManager.malloc(size)** method to allocate size bytes of memory.
+> 3. Use the **myManager.malloc(size)** method to allocate size bytes of memory
 > **malloc(size)** returns *char* * so make sure to cast it to whatever you want to use
 > 4. Use the **myManager.free(ptr)** to free the memory of ptr returned by malloc